 1. Point Guard (PG), typically the team's best ball handler and passer.

-2. Shooting Guard (SG), usually able to shoot the ball from three point range, they also tend to be the best defender on the team, as well as being able to move without the ball to create open looks:
+2. Shooting Guard (SG), usually able to shoot the ball from three-point range, they also tend to be the best defender on the team, as well as being able to move without the ball to create open looks:

 Point Guard (PG), typically the team's best ball handler and passer.